What is a fracture?

 Treatment for this injury depends on factors such as the type, location, and severity of the condition.
 Mild fractures, like injuries to fingers or non-displaced fractures (the gap between broken bones isn’t too far), can be treated with conservative treatment.

 However, more severe cases may require surgical intervention.
-For example, major traumatic injuries or displaced fractures, where the gap between the broken bone is too large, usually need a surgical procedure.
+For example, major traumatic injuries or displaced fractures, where the gap between the broken bones is too large, usually need a surgical procedure.

 Conservative treatment